-Providing high quality, reliable customer support means that finding and hiring a great customer team is crucial.
+Providing high-quality, reliable customer support means that finding and hiring a great customer support team is crucial.
 Some key questions you should ask when hiring support team members:

 What is the ideal support personality?
 Start with emotionally intelligent, empathetic, resourceful communicators, and then add factors specific to your company culture.

 What skills should your support professional have?
 Do they need specific technical skills, licenses, or software knowledge?
 Ensure your job description, screening process, and interview questions list any necessary skill requirements and clearly differentiate them from the “nice-to-haves.”

 How will you integrate them into your team?
 Once you’ve hired team members, plan out their first few weeks to teach them about your company culture and your approach to service, as well as the products and services they will support.

 How do you keep them?
 Smart, engaged team members will want to continually grow and learn in their roles.
 Consider giving them a career path to follow and regular feedback so they know they’re on track.

 Customer Support Hiring Calculator